-The act specifies that the Superintendent must keep confidential and not a matter of public record all proprietary information of the licensee, all individual transaction data regarding the business of viatical settlements, and data that could compromise the privacy of personal, financial, and health information of the viator or insured.
+The bill specifies that the Superintendent must keep confidential and not a matter of public record all proprietary information of the licensee, all individual transaction data regarding the business of viatical settlements, and data that could compromise the privacy of personal, financial, and health information of the viator or insured.
 (R.C.
 3916.12.)

-Continuing law prohibits a viatical settlement provider, viatical settlement broker, insurance company, insurance agent, insurance broker, information bureau, rating agency or company, or any other person with actual knowledge of an insured's identity, from disclosing that identity, including the insured's name and individual identification data, or the insured's financial or medical information except in specified circumstances.
-The act adds to the information necessary to be kept confidential the same information concerning the viator.
-The act also adds to the exceptions when it is necessary to effect a viatical settlement whether or not it is between a viator and a viatical settlement provider and when the disclosure is required to purchase financial guarantee insurance.
+Current law prohibits a viatical settlement provider, viatical settlement broker, insurance company, insurance agent, insurance broker, information bureau, rating agency or company, or any other person with actual knowledge of an insured's identity, from disclosing that identity, including the insured's name and individual identification data, or the insured's financial or medical information except in specified circumstances.
+Those circumstances include when the disclosure is necessary to effect a viatical settlement between the viator and a viatical settlement provider, and the viator and insured have provided prior written consent to the disclosure; when the disclosure is provided in response to an investigation or examination by the Superintendent or by any other governmental officer or agency; and when the disclosure is required to purchase stop-loss coverage.
+The bill adds to the information necessary to be kept confidential the same information concerning the viator.
+The bill also adds to the exceptions when it is necessary to effect a viatical settlement whether or not it is between a viator and a viatical settlement provider and when the disclosure is required to purchase financial guarantee insurance.
 (R.C.
 3916.13.)